gr-yb/yugabyte-differential-backup/differential-backup.md

 ### Step 1.
 Retrieve the previous snapshot manifest

-* A manifest or dictionary of all the files from the previous backup is used to determine which files are already stored off-cluster.
+* A manifest or dictionary of all the files from the previous snapshot is used to determine which files are already stored off-cluster.
-* For the first backup all files are copied off-cluster and the manifest with the files' off-cluster locations.
+* For the first backup all files are copied off-cluster along with the manifest file with the files off-cluster locations.

 ### Step 2.
 Create the current manifest